gaepdit/gaepdit.github.io/web-apps/use-https.md

 ## Quick check

-You can quickly check that the above changes have taken effect using curl.
+You can quickly check that the above changes have taken effect using curl.exe.
 Run `curl -I <url>` for both the HTTP and HTTPS versions of your URL and look for the correct headers highlighted below.
 (This is not a replacement for fully testing in a browser.)

 * `curl -I http://<subdomain>.gaepd.org` should return the header `HTTP/1.1 301 Moved Permanently`.
 * `curl -I https://<subdomain>.gaepd.org` should return `HTTP/2 200 OK` and (if you have enabled HSTS) `Strict-Transport-Security: max-age=604800` (max-age value should match the value in `web.config`).